 Looking back, what will you miss most about the current situation?

-I will miss being able to see my boys every day, without exception, and being able to play a round of football with them in the garden for an unscheduled half hour.
+I will miss being able to see my boys every day, without exception, and to play a round of soccer with them in the garden for an unscheduled half hour.

 Are you confident that your agency will survive the crisis?

 I have no doubt whatsoever about that.
 We have long-standing and intensive partnerships with our customers.
-The current situation is even leading to us growing even closer together and experiencing increased appreciation for how quickly and flexibly we have responded to the changes and developed new approaches to solutions.
+The current situation is even bringing us closer together and increasing our appreciation of how quickly and flexibly we have responded to the changes and developed new solutions.

 As we all know, everything has its positive sides.
 What is it in your current home office situation?

-We already had a strong cohesion in the agency before Corona.
-In the last few months, however, this has become even stronger and all colleagues meet each other with an incredible amount of understanding and willingness to help.
+We already had a strong sense of cohesion in the agency before Corona.
+However, this has become even stronger in the last few months and all colleagues meet each other with an unbelievable amount of understanding and willingness to help.
 This is of great importance to me and makes me even more aware of why I am part of this agency.

 To what extent will your agency benefit from the crisis or from the lessons learned?

 We see ourselves fully confirmed in our decision to rely on agile working methods, which we already implemented two years ago.
-This learned agility has made our work much easier, especially in the current situation, and has allowed us to focus fully on our customers instead of having to first find our way around the new circumstances ourselves.
+This learned agility has made our work much easier, especially in the current situation, and has allowed us to focus fully on our customers instead of first having to come to terms with the new circumstances ourselves.

 When and why did you last laugh in connection with the home office?

-This was clearly in our last virtual townhall meeting and I laughed with joy.
-Our employees had played us a self-produced thank you video for how we manage this difficult time.
-This gesture made me very happy and left me a little speechless.
+That was definitely in our last virtual townhall meeting and I laughed with joy.
+Our employees had played us a self-produced thank-you video for how we manage these difficult times.
+This gesture made me very happy and left me a bit speechless.

-What would you like to give your colleagues in the industry to take with them on their way through the crisis?
+What would you like to give your colleagues in the industry to take with them through the crisis?

-The coronavirus has a firm grip on society.
+The coronavirus has society firmly in its grip.
 Those who can stay at home, stay at home.
 The advertising, communications and marketing industry is also shifting operations to the home office on a large scale.
-With the series "Greetings from the home office", Werbewoche.ch sheds light on everyday working life within the four walls of one's home.
+With the series "Greetings from the home office," Werbewoche.ch sheds light on everyday working life within the four walls of one's home.